ColorLogic Technology Excels in FOGRA’s Multicolor Forum 2019

 12 February 2020

 The main highlight was the new proofing feature in the soon-to-be-released ZePrA 8 Smart Color Server that supports the CxF/X-4 standard.
 It delivered outstanding results and was able to incorporate the FOGRA Multicolor media wedge.
-In addition, ColorLogic lead the forum using their color profiler, CoPrA 6, by providing the only solution in this test that was capable of iterating multicolor data.
+In addition, ColorLogic lead the forum using their color profiler, CoPrA 6, by providing the only solution that was capable of iterating multicolor data.

 “ColorLogic is grateful for the opportunity to test our technology at the FOGRA Multicolor Forum.
 This confirms years of hard work and effort in creating the best color management solution.
 Our strengths shined.
-It also helps us to further improve our solutions to meet the changing market’s demand, and to make our user experience the best it can be, all while contributing to progress of the industry’s technology,” states Barbara Braun-Metz.
+It also helps us to further improve our solutions to meet the changing market demand, and to make our user experience the best it can be, all while contributing to progress of the industry’s technology,” states Barbara Braun-Metz.